 - a.
-Social workers will ensure that age and developmentally appropriate information about the COVID-19 vaccine is provided to the child by the primary care provider.
+Social workers will ensure that age- and developmentally-appropriate information about the COVID-19 vaccine is provided to the child by the primary care provider.
 This information must be shared with the child before the vaccine is administered to the child.
 The primary care provider must confirm that the child understands that they are making an informed decision about their consent to receive the vaccine. - b.
 When a child reviews and understands information about the COVID-19 vaccine and agrees to consent, the social worker shall ensure that the child signs an Informed Consent for the COVID-19 Vaccine form, whether provided by the primary care provider or CFSA.
 A copy of the form must be kept in the child's case file and shall be documented in FACES.net. - c.
-If the child consents, the primary care provider will be responsible for arranging and administering, recommending, or prescribing the vaccine. - d.
-Where a youth refuses to provide consent for vaccination, the social worker shall document their efforts to obtain consent in FACES.net.
+If the child consents, the primary care provider will administer the vaccine or advise on options for getting the vaccine. - d.
+Where a child refuses to provide consent for vaccination, the social worker shall document their efforts to obtain consent in FACES.net.